MatthewWilliamsCMH/tech-blog/README.md

 After five minutes of inactivity, you will be logged out.

 ## Future Development
 - The user experience meets the requirements of the brief, but it deviates slightly in some places.
-It should be modified to meet entirely the requirements of the brief.
-(This is largely a function of the boilerplate interface and should be addressed after the code is refactored and the design updated.)
-- The code needs to be refactored for efficiency and more logical modularization.
-- The interface is boilerplate and should be updated.
+Some buttons in the nav appear not to function as a result of these deviation; they do actually work, but they return users to the page they're already on.
+The app should be modified to meet entirely the requirements of the brief.

 ## Contributing
 To contribute to Tech Blog, clone this repository locally and commit your code to a separate branch.